 Jim Gellas [00:25:47] I think it’s important to start with clear requirements of what you want the system to achieve and outline those in a document.
-And then as you do your evaluation, constantly come back to that requirements document and say, does it achieve this, this and this?
+And then as you do your evaluation, constantly come back to that document and say, does it achieve this?
 Okay, good.

 Once you’ve identified the population of solutions that can achieve your needs today and tomorrow, what are the costs?
-How are those cost structured?
+How are costs structured?
 How will your data flow from that system into your other systems?

-Right now, it’s 2019 and there is no reason at all for people to be keying in data from one system into another.
+Right now, it’s 2019.
+There is no reason for people to be keying in data from one system into another.
 Our system should be talking, they should be connected.
 Let the APIs and the servers do the heavy lifting.
 You want to make sure everyone plays nice together on the playground of your tech stack.

 Absolutely.
-And in the industry and age with so much technology out there in the landscape changing overtime and so quickly, there’s so much either to be considered and there’s so many ways to help in your organization to work easier, I suppose, and more efficiently.
+And there’s so much to be considered.
+There’s also so many ways to help in your organization to work easier and more efficiently.
 And like you said to everything, to play nicely to make everything easier for everybody.

 How do you think the industry is changing and how do you think technology is affecting in the accounting function?

-I’ve recently read a stat that the average business today is using a hundred and twenty nine apps and there’s all kinds of improved telemetry, operational efficiency, and strategic insights that come from these tools that weren’t there five years ago.
+I recently read a stat that the average business today is using a hundred and twenty nine apps.
+There’s all kinds of improved telemetry, operational efficiency, and strategic insights that come from these tools.
 These tools enable people to do more.

 At the same time, the pace of change is accelerating.
-So, those who aren’t on board and embracing the new way of working will quickly find themselves left behind and irrelevant.
+So, those who aren’t on board and embracing the new way of working will find themselves left behind.

-And this is a shift in mindset for accountants who really were debit equals credit and producing financial statements.
-And now all of a sudden, a sophisticated, capable finance professional suddenly has to be tech savvy and tech oriented as well.
+And this is a shift in mindset for accountants who really were debit equals credit and who build financial statements.
+And now all of a sudden, a sophisticated, capable finance professional has to be tech savvy.
 You have to be mindful of data and data flows.
 And will these systems work together?
 How do we implement new systems?
 That’s all outside of the standard and historical view of what an accountant does.
-But if you’re not doing those things, if you’re not leveraging technologies today, you’re doing your organization and yourself a disservice.
+But if you’re not leveraging technologies today, you’re doing your organization and yourself a disservice.